mnemonicdevices/docs/md001/signal_generation/advanced_parameters.md

 - Modulation threshold: The threshold in which will toggle the next/prev or random scale
 - Modulation direction: The direction, `FWD` forward, `REV` reverse, `RAN` random
 - Number of scales: The number of scales used for the user and modulation
+- Transposition-Quantization ordering:
+  - `Q>T` Quantizer first and then Transpose.
+Chromatic transposition
+  - `T>Q` Transpose first and then Quantize.
+Diatonic transposition
+- Transposition offset: As represented by the number of semitones
+- Recorder-Quantization ordering:
+  - `Q>R` Quantize first and then Record
+  - `R>Q` Record first and then Quantize
 - Note editor: An editor to choose notes from a standard western octave

+As of 0.7.0 Juniper supports the [_MD-004 Tonic expander_](/md004/index.html)

 <hr />